-How To Name Animals in German
+How To Name Animals In German

 The German language has a pretty special ability: nouns, verbs, prepositions and adjectives can be stuck together like lego bricks to create new words that describe new things.
 With German you can invent a name for just about anything.
 Call it the language’s lego brick-like quality, or Legosteineigenschaft (see what I just did there?).

 But do you really need such an elaborate process to name things as simple as skunks and seals?
-When broken down into their separate components, the names of familiar animals mutate into bizarre new creatures.
+When broken down into their separate components, the names of familiar animals mutate into interesting new creatures.

 So let’s grab some word bricks and see what happens when we stick them together.
 A good first piece would be Tier – the German word for animal.
 Putting other nouns or adjectives in front of Tier will determine what kind of animal it becomes.

 If it smells bad (stinken) then it’s a Stinktier (skunk).
 Put a belt (Gürtel) on it and you get a Gürteltier (armadillo).
 If it has a beak (Schnabel), but isn’t a bird, then it must be a Schnabeltier (platypus).
 An animal that tramples around (trampeln) sounds like it should be called a Trampeltier (bactrian camel), don’t you think?
 And if the animal is lazy (faul) then it’s just a good-for-nothing Faultier (sloth).

 Call It Like You See It

 But not every animal is just a “___tier”.
 German has some basics like Bär (bear), Kröte (toad), Hund (dog), Fisch (fish), Maus (mouse) and Schnecke (snail).
 Things start to get weird when other German words get stuck onto these bases in order to describe totally different animals.

 So if in Germany and you find yourself face-to-face with a little bear that is meticulously washing (waschen) its food in a creek – you can simply describe it as a Waschbär (raccoon).
 The same applies if you see: